 In 1984, the Gillette Company launched a new series of TV commercials for its Dry Idea antiperspirants that introduced what eventually became one of the famous ad slogans of all time:

 According to the Gillette’s trademark registration for the slogan, it was “first used in commerce” on June 7, 1984.
 (Given as “19840607” in the official listing in the United States Patent and Trademark Office database.)

-The TV ads featured celebrities who mentioned three “nevers” for their profession — the last of which always included “never let them see you sweat.”
+The TV commercials and companion magazine print ads featured celebrities who each mentioned three “nevers” for their profession — the last of which always included “never let them see you sweat.”

 This highly catchy slogan is credited to veteran ad man Phil Slott.

 Slott was especially hot at the time, having also recently coined the Navy recruiting ad slogan: “It’s not just a job, it’s an adventure.”

 The Dry Idea commercials were memorable not only for their tagline, but also because they were witty and well-performed by the celebrities who were featured.

 In case you missed them, here are the scripts for some of the commercials in the series that have been posted on YouTube (click the links to view the ads)...

 DONNA KARAN (Fashion Designer): [NOTE: This ad is in the clip at about the 3 minute mark.]
 There are three nevers in fashion design.
 Never confuse fad with fashion.
 Never forget it’s your name on every label.
 And, when showing your lines to the press, never let them see you sweat.
 ANNOUNCER: That’s what new Dry Idea solid is all about.
 Maximum control.
 It keeps you drier than any other solid.
 KARAN: Feeling tense is understandable.
 Looking tense is unfashionable.
 ANNOUNCER: Dry Idea.
 Never let them see you sweat.